jwtk/jjwt/README.md

 So far we have seen an unprotected JWT and a cryptographically signed JWT (called a 'JWS').
 One of the things that is inherent to both of these two is that all the information within them can be seen by anyone - all the data in both the header and the payload is publicly visible.
-JWS just guarantees the data hasn't been changed by anyone - it doesn't prevent anyone from seeing it.
+JWS just ensures the data hasn't been changed by anyone - it doesn't prevent anyone from seeing it.
 Many times, this is just fine because the data within them is not sensitive information.